THE NAVIGATION TOOL TO HISTORICAL PAGES ON THIS WEB SITE ARE AT THE TOP OF THIS SCREEN SHOWN IN WHITE FONT ON A BURNT ORANGE BACKGROUND.

 We are especially pleased to continue collaboration with the NCAA staff, members of the Division 1A AD Association, NACWAA and the 17 affiliate associations under the NACDA umbrella."

-Plonsky previously served on NACDA's Executive Committee from 2002-04 and again currently since 2014.
+Plonsky served on NACDA's Executive Committee from 2002-04 and again in 2014.
 She also was the 1st Vice President during the 2015-16 term.
 Her past NCAA committee work includes service on the NCAA Committee on Academic Performance (CAP), the NCAA President's Task Force on Commercialization and five years with the Division I Management Council (chair from January 2003-April 2004).
 Plonsky also is a former board member and president of the National Association of Collegiate Marketing Administrators (NACMA) and was a 2003 NACMA Hall of Fame inductee.

 Plonsky has served as UT's third women's athletics director since spring 2001.
 In this time, Longhorn women's sport programs have recorded three NCAA Championships (2005 outdoor track and field, 2006 indoor track and field and 2012 volleyball) and a league-best 54 Big 12 Conference championships across 10 different sports.
 This total includes five league titles during the recently completed 2015-16 season (volleyball, indoor track and field, swimming, rowing and outdoor track and field).
 The Longhorns' 11-sport women's program provides competitive and educational opportunities for more than 190 women student-athletes, including walk-ons.